Crane Fly

 Crane Flies look like giant Mosquitoes, which is unfortunate, as they don't bite.
 They can also be mistaken for Harvestmen (Daddy Long Legs) as they have very long, fragile legs that break off quite easily.
 Crane Flies have a narrow body, long narrow wings, and 6 legs.
 Different species vary greatly in color and size.

-Did you know?
-Crane Flies only live for a few days.
+Most Crane Flies prefer a damp environment near lakes, rivers, or marshes.
+They only live for a few days.
 They mate, lay eggs for next season's flies, and then die.
-They may drink some dew or sugary flower nectar, but they eat next to nothing.
+While some Crane Flies never eat, others drink some sugary flower nectar and accidentally assist in plant pollination.

 See Also: Harvestman, Mosquito